Jodi L. Roberts, RN

 What values are most important to you in your work and personal life?

-The values most important to me are connection, service, and growth—whether through volunteering, mentoring, engaging in my community, pursuing lifelong learning, or the joy and discipline of competitive ballroom dancing.
+The values most important to me are connection, service, growth, and integrity.
+I live these through volunteering, mentoring, community engagement, lifelong learning, and even the joy and discipline of competitive ballroom dancing.

 Locations